spavelitest/Fortinet-Velocity-Demo/activities/demo4.md

     * Startup task "optionSetMgmtIpAddr.fftc" will be executed ONLY IF property "Dynamic ipAddress" of the Fortigate is set to "yes" (by default "Dynamic ipAddress" resource property is set to "no"); Only Fortigate devices have this property and you'll need to "Edit" the Fortigate resource before you create the Topology (please see snapshot below under Images section)
     * Velocity will choose the first available host ip address (not used in Velocity for other Resource) based on the Management VLAN ID configured in the Topology
     * Teardown task "optionRestoreDefaultMgmtIpAddr.fftc" will bring back the default Management ipAddress of the Fortigate based on the resource unique Name property
     * Auto "Discover" action should update the ipAddress property of the Fortigate and should be visible automatically in the Topology page (please see snapshot below under Images section)
+    * The default management VLAN ID is "1020" and will be configured by the Driver on the Management switch when Reservation ends and VLAN configuration gets removed
 * **Reserve Topology**
     * Default Reservation duration is set to 30 minutes
     * If Reservation is successful you should see "Release" button to end Reservation; goto "Reservation" page